GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-app-usb.md

         SHA256SUMS
         SHA256SUMS.sig
         ```
-8. Eject and physically remove the "Q1 APP" USB drive from the "SETUP 1" computer.
+8. Immediately remove the "Q1 APP" USB drive from the “SETUP 1” computer:
+    1. On the desktop, right-click the USB drive icon corresponding to the “Q1 APP” USB
+    drive, and select “Eject” from the pop-up menu.
+    2. Remove the "Q1 APP" USB drive from the USB slot.

     **The "Q1 APP" USB drive is now eternally quarantined.
 It should never again be
     plugged into anything besides the "Q1" computer.**